codemonger-io/mapbox-geo-circle-layer/api-docs/markdown/mapbox-geo-circle-layer.geocirclelayer._constructor_.md

 You may omit all or part of `props`<!-- -->.
 The following are default values for the properties, - `radiusInMeters`<!-- -->: `50` - `center`<!-- -->: `{ lng: 139.7671, lat: 35.6812 }` (Tokyo Station) - `fill`<!-- -->: `{ red: 1.0, green: 1.0, blue: 1.0, alpha: 1.0 }` (white) - `numTriangles`<!-- -->: `32`

-Premultiply the alpha to the red, gree, and blue components of `fill`<!-- -->.
+Since v0.2.0, you no longer have to premultiply the alpha to the red, gree, and blue components of `fill`<!-- -->.